-See Chapter II, Subsection 3.1, for a description of the duties and responsibilities of the Chancellor.
+See Chapter II, Subparagraph 3.1, for a description of the duties and responsibilities of the Chancellor.

-5.22 Chancellor Vacancy.
+- 5.22 Chancellor Vacancy.
 A vacancy which occurs in the office of Chancellor shall be filled by an interim appointment.
-As soon as practicable after learning of the vacancy, the Chairman of the Board shall convene a special called meeting to recommend an Interim Chancellor to serve until a new Chancellor is selected in accordance with law and these Rules and Regulations.

-5.23 Other Employees.
-All other employees of the System Administrative Office shall be employed without fixed terms by the Chancellor with the approval of the Board Chairman.
+As soon as practicable after learning of the vacancy, the Chairman of the Board shall convene a special called meeting to recommend an Interim Chancellor to serve until a new Chancellor is selected in accordance with law and these Rules and Regulations. - 5.23 Other Employees.
+All other employees of the System Administration Office shall be employed without fixed terms by the Chancellor.